collaborativebioinformatics/Longitudinal_emr_accleRation/README.md

 ---
 ### Knowledge File

 ####To add knowledge parameters the user must create a `knowledge.txt` file.
 This option enables the user to input background knowledge regarding the data.
 For example. information about the time order of the measured variables.
-Please see knowledge.txt for reference.
+Please see ['knowledge.txt'](https://github.com/collaborativebioinformatics/Longitudinal_emr_accleRation/blob/main/example_user_input/knowledge.txt "knowledge.txt") for reference.